 A replay of the call will be available for 7 days by dialing: (855) 859-2056 and entering password 9188516.

 Additional information about iAnthus may be accessed on the Company’s website at www.ianthuscapital.com and under the Company’s SEDAR profile at www.sedar.com.

 About iAnthus Capital Holdings, Inc.

-iAnthus Capital Holdings, Inc. provides investors diversified exposure to best-in-class licensed cannabis cultivators, processors and dispensaries throughout the United States.
-Founded by entrepreneurs with decades of experience in operations, investment banking, corporate finance, law and healthcare services, iAnthus provides a unique combination of capital and hands-on operating and management expertise.
-The Company harnesses these skills to support operations across five states.
-For more information, visit www.iAnthuscapital.com.
+iAnthus Capital Holdings, Inc. owns and operates best-in-class licensed cannabis cultivation, processing and dispensary facilities throughout the United States, providing investors diversified exposure to the U.S. regulated cannabis industry.
+Founded by entrepreneurs with decades of experience in operations, investment banking, corporate finance, law and health care services, iAnthus provides a unique combination of capital and hands-on operating and management expertise.
+The Company uses these skills to support operations across six states.
+For more information, visit www.iAnthusCapital.com.

 The most reliable, fact-based information on iAnthus Capital Holdings found only on its Investor Dashboard.